mikelevins/bard/doc/kernel-tutorial.md

 ### Stage 9 — Threads

-Add `YIELD` and two primitives: make a thread over a function, and run the scheduler.
+Add `op_YIELD` and two primitives: make a thread over a function, and run the scheduler.
 Round-robin over a list is enough; anything smarter belongs above the kernel.